Lauryn Williams: Track career

-Williams was a part of the 4x100 meter relay team at the 2003 World Championships in Athletics, where she anchored the American team with Angela Williams, Chryste Gaines and Inger Miller in their heat.
+Williams was a part of the 4 × 100 meter relay team at the 2003 World Championships in Athletics, where she anchored the American team with Angela Williams, Chryste Gaines and Inger Miller in their heat.
 She did not run in the final.

 Later that season, she participated in the 2003 Pan American Games in the 100 metre event.
 She went on to claim gold in a time of 11.12, followed closely by Angela Williams and Liliana Allen.

-Williams is a silver medalist in the 100 meters at the 2004 Summer Olympics and a 4-time medalist at the World Championships in Athletics, where she won (together with Angela Daigle, Muna Lee and Me'Lisa Barber) a gold medal in the 4x100 m relay in 2005 and 2007, as well as gold and silver in the 100m in 2005 and 2007 editions of the meet.
+Williams is a silver medalist in the 100 meters at the 2004 Summer Olympics and a 4-time medalist at the World Championships in Athletics, where she won (together with Angela Daigle, Muna Lee and Me'Lisa Barber) a gold medal in the 4 × 100 m relay in 2005 and 2007, as well as gold and silver in the 100 m in 2005 and 2007 editions of the meet.

-At the 2004 Summer Olympics, Williams ran the third leg for the women’s 4x100 relay team in the final.
+At the 2004 Summer Olympics, Williams ran the third leg for the women's 4 × 100 relay team in the final.
 Marion Jones, who ran the second leg, and Williams failed to complete the baton exchange within the 20-meter passing zone, resulting in disqualification of the U.S. team.

 In the Beijing Olympics of 2008, Williams ran the anchor leg in the relay, but a mix-up in the semi-final with team-mate Torri Edwards caused Edwards to drop the baton.
 Williams picked up the baton to finish in last place, but the USA was disqualified because she had had to run outside her lane in order to retrieve the baton.
 At the individual 100 metres sprint she placed 2nd in her first round heat behind Christine Arron in a time of 11.38 to advance to the second round.
 There she improved her time to 11.07 seconds and placed 2nd again, this time behind Kerron Stewart.
 With the third time in her semi final heat behind Shelly-Ann Fraser and Muna Lee she qualified for the final in 11.10 seconds.
 In the final she came to 11.03, finishing in fourth place, behind three runners from Jamaica.

 Williams took third place in the 100 m at the 2009 US Championships and as a result she qualified for the 2009 World Championships in Athletics, her third consecutive championships.
-A week before the World Championships began, she was part of a United States 4 x 100 m relay team that ran the fastest women's sprint relay in twelve years.
+A week before the World Championships began, she was part of a United States 4 × 100 m relay team that ran the fastest women's sprint relay in twelve years.
 Williams, Allyson Felix, Muna Lee and Carmelita Jeter finished with a time of 41.58 seconds, bringing them to eighth on the all-time list.

 She spent the entirety of 2010 away from competitive athletics and, among other things, she worked in the athletic department at the University of Miami.
 She returned to competition in 2011.